 - Non-dihydropyridine calcium-channel blockers such as verapamil may slow AV conduction and can be used to treat an acute PSVT.
 Verapamil plus a beta-blocker may produce complete heart block and so they should not be used together.

 The syndrome can produce ventricular fibrillation and sudden death.
-However, it is normally far more benign and can usually be controlled by pharmacological means.
+However, this is unusual, and it is normally far more benign and can be controlled by pharmacological means.

-Bernard Lown was born in 1921, William Ganong was born 1924 and Samuel Albert Levine was born in 1891 and died in1966.
+LGL is named after three American cardiologists.
+Bernard Lown was born in 1921, William Ganong was born 1924 and died in 2007, and Samuel Albert Levine was born in 1891 and died in 1966.
 The occurence of frequent paroxysms of tachycardia in patients with a short PR interval and normal QRS duration had been described by Clerc et al in 1938 but it was the Americans who achieved the immortality of an eponym.
-Bernard Lown was a founder of International Physicians for the Prevention of Nuclear War and, in 1985, he was awarded the Nobel Prize for Peace.
-He is Professor Emeritus of Cardiology at Harvard.
+Bernard Lown was a founder of International Physicians for the Prevention of Nuclear War and, in 1985, the group was awarded the Nobel Prize for Peace.
+He developed the direct current defibrillator.

-- Portillo B, Medina-Ravell V, Portillo-Leon N, et al; Treatment of drug resistant A-V reciprocating tachycardias with multiprogrammable dual demand A-V sequential (DVI,MN) pacemakers.; Pacing Clin Electrophysiol.
-1982 Nov;5(6):814-25.
+Portillo B, Medina-Ravell V, Portillo-Leon N, et al; Treatment of drug resistant A-V reciprocating tachycardias with multiprogrammable dual demand A-V sequential (DVI,MN) pacemakers.
+Pacing Clin Electrophysiol.
+1982 Nov